 Plus, the move toward mobile email access has further implications for companies that are already optimizing for phone viewing.
 The prevailing trends in email marketing may indicate that in the future business owners should consider taking additional steps to cater to mobile-first subscribers.

-Obviously, an email designed for a computer screen can look overcrowded at best on a mobile device.
+Obviously, an email designed for a computer screen can look overcrowded at best on a mobile device and increase the chances your email blast marketing campaign is moved to the bin.
 However, at worst, the functionality of CTA buttons can also be compromised by their scale.
 Now, there are both practical and aesthetic concerns when it comes to making emails mobile-friendly.
 So, let’s take a look at the difference between a mobile-friendly email, and its overcrowded counterpart:

 See how the unoptimized design in this photo appears cluttered and unattractive?
 Your customers are more likely to interact with the mobile-friendly design.
 So, how do you design emails for mobile access?
 Well, here’s how to configure your emails for mobile inboxes: